-Angela Hospice offers free workshop for grieving children on Sunday, December 6, 2020 at 11a & 1p (for 2020, these workshops will be hosted virtually).
+Angela Hospice offers free workshop for grieving children ages 5-12 on Sunday, December 6, 2020 at 11a & 1p (for 2020, these workshops will be hosted virtually).

 “Children experience feelings of grief similar to those of adults after a loved one dies, but they may not have the words or the understanding to express their feelings,” said Sally Loughrin, an Angela Hospice social worker with over 30 years of experience in counseling grieving children.

 A bereavement specialist will host Angela Hospice’s children’s holiday workshop, where participants will have the opportunity to craft a special holiday wreath in memory of a loved one.
 While encouraging participants to incorporate memories of their loved one into the holiday season and into their lives in a new way, the workshop also helps by normalizing the children’s feelings of grief.